OpusCapita/styles/README.md

 #### About less structure inside less folder

 ```
-less/
-  core/
-  jcatalog-bootstrap-extentions/
-  jcatalog-ui/
-  jqgrid/
-  jquery-ui/
-  opc/
-  main.less
-  variables.less
+├── bootstrap
+├── extensions
+├── external
+├── opuscapita-theme
+├── index.less
-  mixins.less
+├── mixins.less
+└── variables.less
 ```
 where:
-* `core` - Copy of less files form [http://getbootstrap.com/](http://getbootstrap.com/) as it is.
+* `bootstrap` - Copy of less files form [http://getbootstrap.com/](http://getbootstrap.com/) as it is.
-* `jcatalog-bootstrap-extentions` - Additional UI components or extensions which we are using in our apps (datepecker, fileupload, font-awesome, etc.).
+* `extensions` - Additional UI components or extensions which we are using in our apps (datepecker, fileupload, font-awesome, etc.).
-* `jcatalog-ui` - Overwrite (modify) some standard bootstrap components and states (for example use another fonts, hover states)
+* `opuscapita-theme` - Overwrite (modify) some standard Bootstrap components and states (for example use another fonts, hover states)
-* `jqgrid` - jqgrid on bootstrap.
-* `jquery-ui` - jQuery-ui on bootstrap.
-* `opc` - Specific styles for OPC only
+* `external` - style modifications for external components
-* `main.less` - The main less file that import another
+* `index.less` - The main less file that import another
 * `variables.less` - The main file with variables that are used inside other less files.
 * `mixins.less` - The main file with mixins that are used inside other less files.

 ### How to customize

  For customization please do following steps:
- * Rename file `config.json.sample` to `config.json` in root app directory;
+ * Rename file `configuration.json.sample` to `configuration.json` in root app directory;
- * Set path to customization area as value for `pathToCustomization` key in `config.json`;
+ * Set path to customization area as value for `customizationAreaPath` key in `configuration.json`;
- * Customization area must contain `less` directory and `main.less` file in it;
+ * Customization area must contain `less` directory and `index.less` file in it;
- * Other resources should be imported in `main.less` file.
+ * Other resources should be imported in `index.less` file.